JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### July-21

 Plugin Signing
-: [Plugin Signing](plugin_signing.md) page describes the plugin signing process, explains how to generate a certificate, configure the Gradle `signPlugin` task, and introduces standalone CLI tool.
+: [Plugin Signing](plugin_signing.md) describes the plugin signing process, explains how to generate a certificate, configure the Gradle `signPlugin` task, and introduces a standalone CLI tool.

 ### June-21